webfx-project/webfx/README.md

 - Following the [guide][webfx-guide] and start experimenting with WebFX
 - Reporting any issues you may have with the [WebFX CLI][webfx-cli-repo], which we will try to fix
-- Starring the project if you like it
-- Retweeting our [pinned tweet](https://twitter.com/WebFXProject) if you want to spread the word
-- Sharing the [website][webfx-website] with people who might be interested
 - Giving us feedback in our GitHub [discussions][webfx-discussions]
 - Sharing your first WebFX applications (we can add it to our [demo list][webfx-demos] if you wish)